andylenguyen20/CellSociety/src/DESIGN.md

 * On the UI side, we assumed that the user would know the indexes of the parameters that she/he would like to change when typing in a new desired parameter in the TextField designed to allow the user to change parameters.
 We also assumed the user would know the integer corresponding to the state of a cell, so they would, for example, type in 1 to the TextField in Game of Life to change cell states to alive, and 0 to change cell states to dead.

+* On the configuration side, we assumed a certain format for XML file (i.e. tags, attributes, etc. all have same names and appear in same order for a given simulation).
+This facilitated reading and writing XML files to get or store the configuration of the grid.